Dirichlet Process Parsimonious Mixtures for clustering

 Clustering is one of the essential tasks in statistics and machine learning.
-Model-based clustering, that is the clustering approach based on the parametric finite mixture model \citep{mclachlanFiniteMixtureModels}, is one of the most popular and successful approaches in cluster analysis \citep{mclachlan_basford88,banfield_and_raftery_93,Fraley2002}.
+Model-based clustering, that is the clustering approach based on the parametric finite mixture model \citep{McLachlan2000FMM}, is one of the most popular and successful approaches in cluster analysis \citep{mclachlan-basford88,mbc_banfield_raftery93,Fraley2002-MBC}.
 The finite mixture model decomposes the density of the observed data as a weighted sum of a finite number of $K$ component densities.
 Most often, the used model for multivariate real data is the finite Gaussian mixture model (GMM) in which each mixture component is Gaussian.
-This paper will be focusing on Gaussian mixture modeling for multivariate real data.
+This chapter will be focusing on Gaussian mixture modeling for multivariate real data.

-In \cite{banfield_and_raftery_93} and \cite{celeux_and_govaert_parsimoniousGMM_95}, the authors developed a parsimonious GMM clustering approach by exploiting an eigenvalue decomposition of the group covariance matrices of the GMM components, which provides a wide range of very flexible models with different clustering criteria.
-It was also demonstrated in \cite{Fraley2002} that the parsimonious mixture model-based clustering framework provide very good results in density estimation cluster and discriminant analyses.
+In \cite{mbc_banfield_raftery93} and \cite{celeux-and-govaert-parsimoniousGMM-95}, the authors developed a parsimonious GMM clustering approach by exploiting an eigenvalue decomposition of the group covariance matrices of the GMM components, which provides a wide range of very flexible models with different clustering criteria.
+It was also demonstrated in \cite{Fraley2002-MBC} that the parsimonious mixture model-based clustering framework provides very good results in density estimation as well as in cluster and discriminant analyses.

-In model-based clustering using GMMs, the parameters of the Gaussian mixture are usually estimated into a maximum likelihood estimation (MLE) framework by maximizing the observed data likelihood.
-This is usually performed by the Expectation-Maximization (EM) algorithm \citep{dlr,mclachlanEM} or EM extensions \citep{mclachlanEM}.
-The parameters of the parsimonious Gaussian mixture models may also be estimated in a MLE framework by using the EM algorithm \cite{celeux_and_govaert_parsimoniousGMM_95}.
+In model-based clustering using GMMs, the parameters of the Gaussian mixture are usually estimated in a maximum likelihood estimation (MLE) framework by maximizing the observed data likelihood.
+This is usually performed by the EM algorithm \citep{dlr,McLachlanEM2008} or EM extensions \citep{McLachlanEM2008}.
+The parameters of the parsimonious Gaussian mixture models can also be estimated in a MLE framework by using the EM algorithm \citep{celeux-and-govaert-parsimoniousGMM-95}.